paddyroddy/paddyroddy/README.md

 # Cosmologist at UCL

-I am currently a PhD student at UCL working in astroinformatics.
+I am a PhD student at University College London working in the field of astroinformatics.